Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Introduction

 The structure of this paper is as follows.
 In Section II, we introduce the top-quark effective electromagnetic interactions.
-In Section III, we sensitivity estimates on top-quark anomalous electromagnetic couplings through $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ collisions.
-Finally, we present our conclusions in Section IV.
+In Section III, we present sensitivity estimates on top-quark anomalous electromagnetic couplings through $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ collisions.
+In Section IV, we present our conclusions .